grafana/grafana/docs/sources/dashboards/previews.md

 {{< figure src="/static/img/docs/dashboards/previews-service-account.png" max-width="950px" >}}

-Service accounts are created per each organization, they are visible in the service account configuration tab, and their names follow `dashboard-previews-crawler-{organization_id}` convention.
+Service accounts are created per organization.
+They are visible in the service account configuration tab, and their names follow `dashboard-previews-crawler-{organization_id}` convention.

 ### Preview visibility